Dr. Shirley's History Pages

 AD 144

-Marcion rejects the authority of the Old Testament, edits his own version of the Scriptures (without the Old Testaament) and is excommunicated; dies ca. AD 160
+Marcion rejected the authority of the Old Testament, edited his own version of the Scriptures (without the Old Testament) and was excommunicated; died ca. AD 160

 AD 150-200